natedugg/icapital-no-ai/README.md

 This attempt was made without using AI during the development process.
 I started at 1pm on May 11, 2025 and stopped at right around 3pm (some time was spent at the end creating this repository and uploading the code).

+Shortly after completing the non-AI version, I went ahead and tried to build the same project using ChatGPT as an aide.
+That version is [located here](https://github.com/natedugg/icapital-with-ai).

 ## No Vibe Coding

 I started working on this project with the intent to see how far I could get without using any AI assistance.
 Ultimately, I didn't get very far at all, unfortunately.
 Most notibly, although I was able to add the database models for investors and investors files, and a basic front end for listing and adding investors, I ran out of time and did not implement file upload in the controller or on the front end.
 Here's what I did manage to accomplish: